 These side effects include pain at the injection site, tiredness, headache, muscle pain, chills, joint pain, and fever.
 Some people might also have injection site swelling, redness, and nausea.
 In very rare cases people can feel unwell and have enlarged lymph nodes.

 How many shots of the COVID-19 vaccine will I need?

 Nearly all COVID-19 vaccines approved or under development need two shots to be effective.
 The doses need to be around 3 to 12 weeks apart, depending on the vaccine.
 For example, you need to have the two Pfizer/BioNTech shots 21 days apart, while the Oxford/AstraZeneca vaccine can be taken up to 12 weeks apart.
 Malaysia has also ordered CanSinoBIO vaccines, which require only one dose.

 I'm pregnant or breastfeeding.
 Can I be vaccinated?

 Currently, clinical trials have not yet provided data on the safety of COVID-19 vaccines in pregnant women.
 At the same time, there is no information on contraindications to the vaccination during pregnancy.
-According to the CDC, women who are pregnant and part of a group recommended to receive COVID-19 vaccine (e.g. healthcare personnel) may choose to be vaccinated.
+According to , women who are pregnant and part of a group recommended to receive COVID-19 vaccine (e.g. healthcare personnel) may choose to be vaccinated.

 🤰 Pregnant and lactating women should clarify possible doubts with their doctor.